Quoross/Space/README.md

 Struggled for a while with the fuel bar cause I forgot to put in the actual game object into the script.
 Made unity crash cause I was not aware you can't use while loops had to use the initiate function instead.
 Changed all the scene changes from index + or - to actual names.
+Added a countdown but i couldn't figure out how to make it disappear if you left the ground again so decided to remove it.

 About:
 Just wanted to make a 3d lander game with randomly generated terrain.